-In July 2017 when the idea for Culture Camp was just beginning, the core team used data from our recently closed engagement survey to make the case to our executive team.
-Some qualitative data in the form of employee comments showed that people were looking for more empathy and collaboration between teams, and a need to understand how Culture Amp would continue thrive.
+In July 2017, when the idea for Culture Camp began, the core team used data from our recently closed engagement survey to make a case for Culture Camp.
+Some qualitative data in the form of employee comments showed that people were looking for more empathy and collaboration between teams and a need to understand how Culture Amp would continue to thrive.

-A previous engagement survey showed that some office locations did not understand how important decisions were made at Culture Amp, and overall agreement to the question, “I understand how important decisions are made at Culture Amp” was 49% and lower than we would have liked.
-We had the same level of agreement to the question, “At Culture Amp, we collaborate well across organizational boundaries to get the job done.”
-We wanted to improve both of these things and for good reason.
+A previous engagement survey showed that some office locations did not understand how important decisions were made at Culture Amp, and overall agreement to the question, “I understand how important decisions are made at Culture Amp,” was 49% and lower than we would have liked.
+We had the same level of agreement with the question, “At Culture Amp, we collaborate well across organizational boundaries to get the job done.”
+We wanted to improve both of these things, and for a good reason.

-A few years ago we analyzed engagement trends at startups throughout growth stages and published our Culture Crunch report.
+A few years ago, we analyzed engagement trends at startups throughout growth stages and published our Culture Crunch report.
 In 2018, we transitioned from a Series C company to a Series D company.
 According to our research, Series C can be a difficult period.
-It’s typically when companies are scaling rapidly, looking to be acquired or enter into new markets.
-Transparency and communication, though important at all stages of growth, are particularly important during this period.
+It’s typically when companies are scaling rapidly, looking to be acquired or enter new markets.
+Transparency and communication, though necessary at all stages of growth, are vital during this period.

-Entering Series D (considered late-stage growth) companies are starting to prove their place in the market.
+Entering Series D (considered late-stage growth), companies are starting to prove their place in the market.
 Many companies start to plan for IPOs and concentrate their focus on metrics crucial to valuations.
-Our research showed that again, a focus on communication is important.
-Additionally, a vision for the future for all employees is paramount.
+Our research showed that, again, a focus on communication is essential.
+Additionally, a vision for the future of all employees is paramount.

 We’re growing fast as a company.
 Last year alone, we added 125 Campers to our organization, bringing our total to 310.
-We also raised Series D, putting us firmly in the place where we know, from the findings above, that one of the biggest issues we would face in continuing to grow and achieve our mission would be to continue fostering a culture of transparency and collaboration across geographic boundaries.
+We also raised Series D, putting us firmly where we know, from the findings above, that one of the most significant issues we would face in continuing to grow and achieve our mission would be to continue fostering a culture of transparency and collaboration across geographic boundaries.

 Ultimately, now was the right time for an event like this.
-Culture Amp, thanks to our many thousands of pioneering and wonderful customers, is the leading platform for Organizational Feedback globally.
+Thanks to our thousands of pioneering and outstanding customers, Culture Amp is the leading platform for employee experience globally.
 And we’re not done yet.
-There is more to do to realize our vision for the future - a platform that empowers People Geeks to create Culture First companies.
+There is more to do to realize our vision for the future – a platform that empowers companies to build a better world of work.
 Bringing everyone together for a week at this point in our growth as a company was a powerful way to discuss that vision, ask questions about what the journey of the coming years will likely bring us as a group, and then celebrate together as we embark upon that trek.

 The experience: What we did at Culture Camp

-Vision: Clearer understanding of company vision and 2019 priorities
+- Vision: A clearer understanding of the company vision and 2019 priorities

 With these goals in mind, we set out to accomplish our action-packed week.

-We started with direction-setting sessions, led by Didier Elzinga, Rod Hamilton and Doug English, with other members of our executive team taking a look back over the last few years.
-Part of what we shared were some of the origin stories of Culture Amp - like why Craig David’s name pops up all over the place - and what sorts of products we iterated on before becoming the platform we see today.
+We started with direction-setting sessions, led by Didier Elzinga, Rod Hamilton, and Doug English, with other executive team members taking a look back over the last few years.
+Part of what we shared were some of the origin stories of Culture Amp – like why Craig David’s name pops up all over the place – and what sorts of products we iterated on before becoming the platform we see today.
 We also looked forward to what's ahead and finding our True North as a company.

-On the second day, we divided into our Groups (Org, Customer, and Product) and spent time bonding with some of the people that we work together with on a regular basis but may not be physically co-located with.
+On the second day, we divided into our Groups (Org, Customer, and Product) and spent time bonding with some of the people we work with regularly but may not be physically co-located with.

-On the third day, we broke off into Unconference sessions, planned on the day by Campers who have something to share, Employee Resource Groups who want to get together, or any other groups who wanted to spend the time connecting, sharing and learning.
-A grid was set up with times and people put up sessions for others to attend.
-Activities ranged from The Women of Culture Amp leading a session on stories of belonging and authenticity, improv games, and learning how to give one-on-one feedback.
+On the third day, we broke off into Unconference sessions, planned on the day by Campers who have something to share, Employee Resource Groups who want to get together, or any other groups who want to spend the time connecting, sharing, and learning.
+A grid was set up with times, and people put up sessions for others to attend.
+Activities ranged from our ERG, Women of Culture Amp (WoCA), leading a session on stories of belonging and authenticity, improv games, and learning how to give one-on-one feedback.